syncfusion/blazor-docs/src/schedule/scheduler/exporting.md

 You can export the Scheduler events to a calendar (.ics) file format, and open it on any of the other default calendars such as Google or Outlook.

-The following code example shows how the Scheduler events are exported to a calendar (.ics) file by making use of the `ExportToICalendars` public method.
+The following code example shows how the Scheduler events are exported to a calendar (.ics) file by making use of the `ExportToICalendarAsync` public method.

 ```csharp
 @using Syncfusion.Blazor.Schedule